UN Security Council sets an emergency meeting on Ukraine - NewsBreak

 Ukraine requested the council session after Russia said that rebels in eastern Ukraine had asked Moscow for military assistance.

-On Monday, another emergency session of the council saw no support for Russia’s decision to recognize two rebel regions of Ukraine as independent and to order Russian troops there for “peacekeeping.”Russia ready to attack Ukraine ‘now,’ U.S. official says
+On Monday, another emergency session of the council saw no support for Russia’s decision to recognize two rebel regions of Ukraine as independent and to order Russian troops there for “peacekeeping.”Cat burned in Marshall Fire reunited with family

 Russian armed forces are now “as ready as they can be” to launch an all-out attack on Ukraine, a senior U.S. official defense official in Washington warned Wednesday.
 The official spoke on the condition of anonymity due to the sensitivity of the information.